Vadym79/AWSLambdaJavaAuroraServerlessV2DataApi/READme.md

 ## Further Readings

-You can read my article series "Data API for Amazon Aurora Serverless v2 with AWS SDK for Java" on https://dev.to/aws-builders/data-api-for-amazon-aurora-serverless-v2-with-aws-sdk-for-java-part-1-introduction-and-set-up-of-the-sample-application-3g71/edit
+You can read my article series [Data API for Amazon Aurora Serverless v2 with AWS SDK for Java]( https://dev.to/aws-builders/data-api-for-amazon-aurora-serverless-v2-with-aws-sdk-for-java-part-1-introduction-and-set-up-of-the-sample-application-3g71).